bmeck/I-D/javascript-mjs/draft.md

 # Compatibility

 This document defines equivalent processing requirements for the types text/javascript, text/ecmascript, and application/javascript.
 The most widely supported media type in use is text/javascript; all others are considered historical and obsolete compared to text/javascript.
-Differences in ECMAScript versions have been better dealt with in the processors.

 The types defined in this document are applicable to scripts written in {{ECMA-262}}.
 This document does not address scripts written in other languages.
 In particular, future editions of {{ECMA-262}} and extensions to {{ECMA-262}} are not directly addressed.